Nine Most Affordable Electric Vehicles of 2022

 Hyundai Ioniq 5 | Image Courtesy of Hyundai Motors

 The Hyundai Ioniq 5 is the beginning of Hyundai’s new EV series.
 The Ioniq model is available in 3 trim levels: SE, SEL, and Limited.
 All three trims are available as either RWD or AWD.
 The Ioniq 5 SE is the entry-level trim, with an effective price after a $7,500 federal tax credit of $36,150.
-You can save more by opting for the RWD option that gets a better range but sacrifices performance.
+You can save more by opting for the RWD option, which gets a better range but sacrifices performance.

-The higher-end trims start to become more expensive and above our ideal affordable price range, but are included for comparisons.
+The higher-end trims start to become more expensive and above our ideal affordable price range but are included for comparisons.
 The Hyundai Ioniq 5 SE RWD is a great electric SUV option, especially for families, with its ample cargo space, 300+ mile range, and under $40k after federal tax credit.

 TrimPrice StartingRangeDrive Type0-60 mph